tereom/tereom_site/content/course/intro-r-analisis/index.md

 +++
 # Project title.
-title = "Introduction to R for data analysis (spanish)"
+title = "Introduction to R for data analysis (Spanish)"

 # Date this page was created.
 date = 2019-03-03T00:00:00